LinkWellNodes/Documentation/docs/services/jobs/Jobs-and-Pricing.md

 - [Our own infrastructure costs](#infrastructure-costs)
 - [The pricing of our fellow node operators](#the-pricing-of-our-fellow-node-operators)

 !> While we make every effort to keep our pricing consistent, as market conditions change, we may eventually need to re-evaluate.
 As such, it's recommended to keep your LINK payment configurable (ie, the `fee` object within your consumer contract), so that you can easily accommodate any such changes without having to re-deploy your contract.
+By default, all consumer contract examples present within our documentation provide an interface for updating fees (see: `setFeeInHundredthsOfLink()` method).

 ### Gas costs on the specified network